rajasaroj/spring-mvc/README.md

            to identify whether the object is new or updated, if the object is new then the version will be null, if old object then it will already have some value.

-        4) Added spring.datasource.password=${Rdbpassword} in application.properties to read the password from vm args.
-           Added spring.datasource.hikari.maximum-pool-size=30 so that you doesn't run into connection problem and timeouts.
+        4) Added spring.datasource.password=${Rdbpassword} in application.properties to read the password from vm args. and also added spring.datasource.hikari.maximum-pool-size=30 so that you doesn't run into connection problem and timeouts.